CDnEllen/WormholeMUp/README.md

-# BashMUp
+# WormholeMUp
-shmup but with bash instead of sh
+bashmup but with holes instead of bashing